anze3db/blog/_posts/2022-12-21-python-enum.md

 assert Foo.BAR.value == "bar"
 ```

 But knowing when to use `.value` is inconvenient.
 Engineers will try to find a workaround.
-On the project that I work on the workaround was to add a `str` mixin:
+On my project the workaround was to add a `str` mixin:

 ```python
 class Foo(str, Enum):